boltops-tools/terraspace-docs/_docs/vs/tsc-vs-tfc.md

 ## CI/CD Approach

-Terraform Cloud provides remote runners to run your `terraform apply`,  Instead, Terraspace Cloud allows you to bring your own runner or CI systems to the table.
-Terraspace helps you integrate with CI systems like GitHub Actions, GitLab Pipelines, etc. This is the same approach Pulumi took to CI/CD.
+Terraform Cloud provides remote runners to run your `terraform apply`.
+With Terraspace Cloud, you bring your own runner or CI systems to the table.
+Terraspace helps you integrate with CI systems like GitHub Actions, GitLab Pipelines, etc. This is the same approach Pulumi takes to CI/CD.

 Since you bring your own machine with Terraspace Cloud, you have **full** control over the system.
 You can add your own cost analysis tool, or compliance framework as you wish.
-It is also faster, especially when developing from your machine, as you do not have to wait for the overhead of a new VM machine to spin up for every small change.
-Terraspace Cloud simply records the plans and updates.
+It is also faster, especially when developing from your machine.
+You do not have to wait for the overhead of a new VM machine to spin up for every small change.
+Terraspace Cloud records the plans and updates.

 ![](https://img.boltops.com/images/terraspace/cloud/stacks/github-ci.png)